eirikeve/uncertaintypropagation/readme.md

 Requirements are in `requirements.txt`.
 Note that they also include the requirements for the example. `torchdiffeq` must be installed manually from [GitHub](https://github.com/rtqichen/torchdiffeq) in order to run the example.

+Additionally, to display LaTex fonts in the plots, a LaTex backend is necessary.

 ## Usage